Riyaz-CCT/WDI_BUDGET_TRACKER/team_guide.md

 ---

 ## 📌 Notes
-- One branch per member/page
+- One branch per member
 - Always open a PR (no direct pushes to `main`)